paulmillr/chokidar/README.md

 [`fs.Stats`](http://nodejs.org/api/fs.html#fs_class_fs_stats)
 object of that path).
 * `ignoreInitial` (default: `false`).
-Indicates whether chokidar should ignore the initial `add` events or not.
+Indicates whether chokidar should ignore the initial `add` events (emitted when the file is added to disk or to the tracked files).
 * `followSymlinks` (default: `true`).
 When `false`, only the symlinks themselves will be watched for changes instead of following the link references and bubbling events through the link's path.